Garrett & Grace

 When fire and ice collide, you get steam…

 Grace Campbell leads a privileged life.
 The daughter of a United States senator, she moves within the social circles of the rich and famous.
-But Grace is also a scientist, and when someone learns she possesses the knowledge necessary to create a new super virus capable of destroying entire nations, she becomes a target for terror groups and foreign governments alike.
+But Grace is also a scientist.
+When someone learns she possesses the knowledge necessary to create a new super virus, she becomes a target for terror groups and foreign governments alike.

-Garrett “Iceman” Spencer didn’t join the Army’s elite Hostile Operations Team to babysit a spoiled rich girl, but when his superiors insist on assigning him to a senator’s daughter as her security detail, he has no choice but to comply.
+Garrett “Iceman” Spencer didn’t join the Army’s elite Hostile Operations Team to babysit a spoiled rich girl, but when his superiors insist on assigning him to a senator’s daughter as her security detail, he has no choice.

 Read an Excerpt

 He hadn’t forgotten his manners.
 His mother would be so proud.
 As if he’d even thought it possible considering he’d had it drummed into him from birth to the day he’d left home and gone to college.